-2558 Hospital 30-Day, All-Cause, Risk-Standardized Mortality Rate (RSMR) Following Coronary Artery Bypass Graft (CABG) Surgery estimates the riskreadmissions to a within 30 days of hospital or ACO for any eligible condition hospital discharge for patients aged 18 and older.
-The measure will result in a single readmission rate for procedures that fall conditions or summary risk-adjusted standardized rate of unplanned, all-cause count with a of an acute calculation of the for any diagnosis to difference, rationale, impact: We did not include in our list of related measures any non-outcome measures (for example, process measures) with the same target population as our measure.
-Because this is an outcome measure, clinical coherence of the cohort takes precedence over alignment with related non-outcome measures.
-Furthermore, nonoutcome measures are limited due to broader patient exclusions.
-This is because they typically only include a specific subset of patients who are eligible for that measure (for example, patients who receive a specific medication or undergo a specific procedure).
 5b.1 If competing, why superior or rationale for additive value: N/A hospital-level, riskstandardized payment measure.
-Our measure associated with a 30cohort was heavily vetted by clinical day episode of care for pneumonia cohort. experts, a technical Version 9.2 of the expert panel, and a public comment period. pneumonia mortality measure cohort is, Additionally, the measure, with the however, not specified cohort, has harmonized with the pneumonia payment been publicly reported since December 2014. measure cohort.
-There is intention to Because this is an harmonize the outcome measure, pneumonia mortality clinical coherence of the and payment measure cohort takes precedence cohorts in the future. over alignment with We did not include in related non-outcome our list of related measures.
-Furthermore, measures any nonnon-outcome measures outcome (for example, are limited due to broader patient process) measures with the same target exclusions.
+Our measure associated with a 30cohort was heavily day episode of care for vetted by clinical pneumonia cohort. experts, a technical Version 9.2 of the expert panel, and a pneumonia mortality measure cohort is, Additionally, the measure, with the however, not harmonized with the specified cohort, has pneumonia payment been publicly reported measure cohort.
+There since December 2014. is intention to Because this is an harmonize the outcome measure, pneumonia mortality and payment measure cohorts in the future. over alignment with We did not include in related non-outcome our list of related measures any nonoutcome (for example, are limited due to broader patient process) measures with the same target exclusions.
 This is population as our because they typically measure.
-Because this only include a specific subset of patients who is an outcome measure, are eligible for that clinical coherence of the cohort takes measure (for example, patients who receive a precedence over specific medication or alignment with related undergo a specific non-outcome measures. procedure).
-Furthermore, non-5b.1 If competing, why outcome measures are superior or rationale for additive value: N/A target population as our acute myocardial infarction (AMI) hospitalization for patients 18 and older 0468: Hospital 30-day, all-cause, riskstandardized mortality rate (RSMR) following pneumonia hospitalization 0535 : 30-day all-cause risk-standardized mortality rate following percutaneous coronary intervention (PCI) for patients without ST segment elevation myocardial infarction (STEMI) and without cardiogenic shock 0536: 30-day all-cause risk-standardized mortality rate following Percutaneous Coronary Intervention (PCI) for patients with ST segment elevation myocardial infarction (STEMI) or cardiogenic shock 1502: Risk-Adjusted Operative Mortality for Mitral Valve (MV) Repair + CABG Surgery 1893: Hospital 30-Day, all-cause, riskstandardized mortality rate (RSMR) following chronic obstructive pulmonary disease (COPD) hospitalization 2515: Hospital 30-day, all-cause, unplanned, riskstandardized readmission rate (RSRR) following coronary artery bypass graft (CABG) surgery 5a.1 Are specs completely harmonized?
+Because this only include a specific subset of patients who is an outcome measure, are eligible for that clinical coherence of the cohort takes measure (for example, patients who receive a precedence over specific medication or alignment with related non-outcome undergo a specific measures. procedure).
+Furthermore, non-5b.1 If competing, why outcome measures are superior or rationale for additive value: N/A target population as our public comment period. clinical coherence of the cohort takes precedence measures.
+Furthermore, non-outcome measures acute myocardial infarction (AMI) hospitalization for patients 18 and older 0468: Hospital 30-day, all-cause, riskstandardized mortality rate (RSMR) following pneumonia hospitalization 0535 : 30-day all-cause risk-standardized mortality rate following percutaneous coronary intervention (PCI) for patients without ST segment elevation myocardial infarction (STEMI) and without cardiogenic shock 0536: 30-day all-cause risk-standardized mortality rate following Percutaneous Coronary Intervention (PCI) for patients with ST segment elevation myocardial infarction (STEMI) or cardiogenic shock 1502: Risk-Adjusted Operative Mortality for Mitral Valve (MV) Repair + CABG Surgery 1893: Hospital 30-Day, all-cause, riskstandardized mortality rate (RSMR) following chronic obstructive pulmonary disease (COPD) hospitalization 2515: Hospital 30-day, all-cause, unplanned, riskstandardized readmission rate (RSRR) following coronary artery bypass graft (CABG) surgery 5a.1 Are specs completely harmonized?
 Yes